D3PSI/gerrit-jira-hook/README.md

 ### 2. Configuring the hook

-Configure the hook by setting the appropriate values in `gerrit-jira-hook.config` for the Jira connection:
+Configure the hook by setting the appropriate values in `$GERRIT_HOME/gerrit-jira-hook.config` for the Jira connection:

     [gerrit-jira-hook]
         jira_url = https://jira.example.com             # The remote Jira server instance